joan31/arch-fortress/README.md

 ## 📖 Manual Installation (Step-by-step)

-> 🧠 For advanced users or educational purposes
+> 🧠 For advanced users or educational purposes.

+> ⚠️ **Secure Boot must be set to "Setup Mode" in the BIOS/UEFI before installation.**
+> This is required to enroll your own Secure Boot keys with `sbctl`.

 This section will provide all individual shell commands used in the installation, including: